 Employees who were dismissed for redundancy since 28 February 2020 can be re-engaged and put on furlough.

 The current guidance does not distinguish between employees who were made redundant for reasons relating to coronavirus and those who were made redundant for other, unrelated reasons.
 It may be, therefore, that all such employees can be re-employed and furloughed.
 However this is, of course, subject to the criteria set out in question 5 (namely, the reason for the Employer instructing the employee to cease work was due to circumstances of the coronavirus).
 If an employer subsequently re-hires and furloughs an employee that was made redundant for another reason, technically, the instruction to cease work is not directly due to the circumstances of the coronavirus (it may be indirectly due to the employee’s inability to secure alternative employment elsewhere).
 Employers may therefore find that this is not possible or would be regarded as potentially fraudulent on audit.
-The Direction does seem to indicate that those redundancies which were unconnected to the coronavirus pandemic would not be entitled to be furloughed.
+The First and Second Directions do seem to indicate that those redundancies which were unconnected to the coronavirus pandemic would not be entitled to be furloughed.
 Please take advice from your legal advisor if you have furloughed or are considering re-hiring and furloughing in these circumstances.

 The current HMRC guidance states that employees “who stopped working for you on or after 28 February 2020” may be re-employed, furloughed and claimed for under the scheme, even if they were not re-hired until after 19 March 2020.
 The guidance also states that employees “who stopped working for you after 19 March 2020” can also be re-employed, furloughed and claimed for under the scheme.
 This seems to imply that any employees who left employment after that date (whether through dismissal or resignation) can be re-hired and furloughed, but do not have to be.
 However, see question 12 above on this point and the terms of the Direction.